Frequent Express: Fleet

 On November 2, 2022, TriMet announced that it would replace the articulated Nova Bus fleet with standard 40 ft buses following the discovery of mechanical issues.
 A driver comment about noises while steering prompted an inspection of buses that found loose or missing fasteners.
-A recall was issued by Nova Bus on November 15 that affected the FX fleet, with repairs and testing expected to last until December.
+A recall was issued by Nova Bus on November 15 that affected the FX fleet, and the buses were removed from service for repairs and testing.
+The articulated buses were redeployed on January 29, 2023.

-Service
+Service and ridership

 FX2–Division operates daily with service from 4:04 am to 2:35 am the following day on weekdays, and 4:26 am to 1:39 am on Saturdays and Sundays.
 Buses run with a headway of 12 minutes during most of the day; they run more frequently during weekday rush hours and less frequently during the early mornings and late evenings.

-Fares are collected using the Hop Fastpass payment system, with card readers located on board, next to each of the bus's three doors.
+Fares are collected using the Hop Fastpass payment system.
+Card readers located on board next to each of the bus's three doors.
 Riders paying with cash must board at the front door, where there is a farebox and a ticket printer.

+In Fall 2022, TriMet recorded 5,860 rides during weekdays at a cost per ride of $6.93.
+The agency had recorded 4,470 weekday rides on the former 2–Division line in Spring 2022, an increase of 23.7 percent.
+However, ridership remains below pre-pandemic levels with 9,140 weekday rides recorded on the predecessor in Fall 2019.